gazbert/blockchain-mortgage-demo/README.md

 # Blockchain Mortgage Demo
-An experimental Blockchain project to demonstrate how a UK mortgage application could be processed using [Hyperledger Fabric](https://www.hyperledger.org/).
+An experimental (and learning) Blockchain project to demonstrate how a UK mortgage application could be processed using [Hyperledger Fabric](https://www.hyperledger.org/).

 [](http://bit.ly/2kZWwg8)